 - Placement students have all of the same rights as any other worker under the OHS Act including the right to refuse unsafe work.
 Questions or concerns during your placement should be brought forward immediately to the Administrator/Supervisor.

-- Accident/Incidents must be reported immediately to the placement Administrator/Supervisor in order to complete and submit any required documentation/reporting.
+- Accidents/Incidents must be reported immediately to the placement Administrator/Supervisor in order to complete and submit any required documentation/reporting.
 This is especially important when there is health care or lost time.

 Please contact your Site Administrator or Department Supervisor if you have any questions.
 For questions relating to the required Health & Safety training, please contact email@example.com.